Skip to main content

 Glasshouse Images / Alamy Stock Photo

 Hats have gone in and out of style over and over throughout history, from cowboy hats to fedoras; we have always loved something sitting on top of our heads.
-Of course, like most aspects of men’s clothing, there are dozens of options for any man to choose from, no matter what his style is.
+Of course, like most aspects of men’s clothing, there are dozens of options for men’s hats, no matter what his style is.
 Some work best when topping off a wonderfully stylish ensemble, and others are simply used for blocking the sun.
 In any case, there is always a reason to put on a hat for any occasion, but which one is right for you in your situation?

 Here we’ve put together a guide to some of today’s more common silhouettes.
-You’ll find anything from sun hats to sombreros, captain’s hats to flight caps, and berets to balaclavas — there are so many variations and evolutions of styles, we couldn’t fit them all.
+You’ll find anything from sun hats to sombreros, captain’s hats to flight caps, and berets to balaclavas — there are so many variations and evolutions of the best men’s hat styles that we couldn’t fit them all.

 Man on a bench wearing a hat and polo